Frequently asked questions about the Certified Professional in Healthcare Information and Management Systems – Canada credential

 CPHIMS-CA was developed through a partnership between Digital Health Canada and the Healthcare Information and Management Systems Society (HIMSS).
 The CPHIMS Exam, the exam for the globally-respected HIMSS Certified Professional in Healthcare Information and Management Systems (CPHIMS) certification, is one of two exams that candidates must pass in order to earn the CPHIMS-CA credential.
 They must also pass the Canadian Supplemental Exam developed by Digital Health Canada.

 A special administration is a Private Group Sitting of the CPHIMS-CA exams.
-Organizations with at least 10 eligible exam candidates can arrange with Digital Health Canada to host an onsite group sitting.
-Organizations with fewer than 1o candidates may join with another organization to arrange a joint sitting.
+Organizations with at least eight eligible exam candidates can arrange with Digital Health Canada to host an onsite group sitting.
+Organizations with fewer than eight candidates may join with another organization to arrange a joint sitting.
 Email email@example.com to inquire.

 Yes.
-Your CPHIMS-CA certification must be renewed every three years.
-This can be done by re-taking the exam or participating in approved health informatics training and education activities.
+Your CPHIMS-CA certification must be renewed every three years through the HIMSS portal.
 More information on the renewal process can be found here.